José Pedro Pérez-Llorca: Career

 Pérez-Llorca was a lawyer by profession and worked in the ministry of foreign affairs.
 He also worked as a professor of constitutional law at his alma mater, Universidad Complutense.
 He played a significant role in the creation of Spain's 1978 constitution in that he was part of the seven-member commission, la Ponencia, which produced the draft constitution.

 Pérez-Llorca became a member of the Union of the Democratic Centre.
 He served in the Congress of Deputies from 1977 to 1982, representing the province of Madrid.
 In 1979 he was appointed minister for the presidency and minister of territorial administration in the cabinet led by Prime Minister Adolfo Suárez.

 In September 1980, Pérez-Llorca was appointed minister of foreign affairs, replacing Marcelino Oreja in the post.
 The cabinet was headed by Prime Minister Adolfo Suárez.
 Pérez-Llorca continued to serve as minister of foreign affairs in the next cabinet led by Leopoldo Calvo-Sotelo.

 Pérez-Llorca's term under Adolfo Suárez was not productive due to the political tensions in the country.
 In his second term under Leopoldo Calvo-Sotelo the foreign policy of Spain became much closer to the Western countries.
 In line with this turn Pérez-Llorca focused on the Spain's relations with the European countries.
 On 17 November 1982 the European Parliament approved the accession of Spain to the European Communities.
-Another significant event during his tenure was the Spain's membership to the NATO in May 1982.
+Another significant event during his tenure was Spain's membership to NATO in May 1982.
+However, Pérez-Llorca, who feared an Arab oil embargo against Spain, would also prevent Spanish President Leopoldo Calvo Sotelo's consideration to recognize Israel from going forward.
 His term as minister ended in December 1982.

 Pérez-Llorca had several positions on the boards of different firms.
 He co-founded the Pérez-Llorca law firm in 1983 serving as its chairman from then until at least 2005.
 He was the chairman of Urquijo Leasing and AEG Ibérica and a member of the Board of Telefónica and of the Madrid Stock Exchange Council.